bsurc/2019-10-06-sc-workshop/index.md

    <li><a href="https://jupyter.boisestate.edu">jupyter.boisestate.edu</a></li>
    <li><a href="https://datascience.boisestate.edu">datascience.boisestate.edu</a></li>
   </ul>
+  This may be a better option for windows users.
+Mac and Linux users usually have `git` and `bash` installed.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors